-Choosing the amplifiers was more than just selecting a model.
-Not only did he need to consider the cost of new amps, there was the expense of new copper snakes, input/ output panels, and all the other gear needed to connect the amps to the system.
-This ancillary gear could easily add \$7,000 to \$10,000 to an already tight budget.
+Choosing the power amplifiers involved not only cost of the amps themselves but also the expenses of new snakes, input/output panels, and other ancillary gear that could add another \$7,000 to \$10,000 to a tight budget.

-To compound the issue, Spider Ranch has been moving towards using more digital equipment.
-Ideally the new amps would have digital control and loudspeaker management features.
-But they needed to work seamlessly with the analog components in the existing system.
+Ideally the new amps would also have digital control and loudspeaker management features, but they still needed to work seamlessly with the analog components in the existing system.
 The only viable budgetary option was to somehow integrate new digital-management amps with the current analog amp inventory.

-Moran had a head start to the integration solution.
-A couple years prior, he had purchased a Dolby Lake Processor.
-"It was the best processor on the market at that time - it did what I needed and more."
-An added bonus to the Dolby Lake Processor was that it came with Dante - Audinate's digital audio networking technology.
-"At first I had very little knowledge of what Dante technology was, or even understand how much it could do.
-So I pestered the Dolby live sound guys, and then the Lab.gruppen guys, and by reading all the available technical data I was finally able to get my arms around the networking technology."
-Moran soon got up to speed on Dante's capabilities and how it could be used to get greater control of a system.
-He didn't know it yet, but already there was a solution to the amplifier integration puzzle.
+A couple years prior, Moran had purchased a Dolby Lake Processor.
+"It was the best processor on the market at that time - it did what I needed and more," he notes.

+As an added bonus, the processors were outfitted with Dante - Audinate's digital audio networking technology, and Moran soon got up to speed on Dante's capabilities and how it could be used to get greater control of a system.

-What Moran realized is that Dante could control the analog amps and the preferred new digital-management amps.
-"I didn't realize how easy and inexpensive interfacing the amps was going to be until it was all put together."
+He also realized that Dante could control the analog amps and the preferred new digital-management amps.
+"I didn't realize how easy and inexpensive interfacing the amps was going to be until it was all put together," he says.

-Since Spider Ranch had already been using Lab.gruppen FP series analog amps, the decision was that the new amps would also be Lab.gruppen.
+Because Spider Ranch was already been using Lab.gruppen FP series analog amps, the decision was that the new amps would also be Lab.gruppen.

 Moran is an admitted fan of the brand, "Lab.gruppen models are totally reliable and superior in sound to any other amp I've ever used in my 32 years of audio experience."

 It also helped that Lab.gruppen recently purchased the Lake Technology brand from Dolby Laboratories, and that the newest line of digital-management amplifiers, the PLM series (Powered Loudspeaker Management), features Dante enabled Lake Technology.

 As an aside, Lab.gruppen is releasing a standalone version of the Lake processor similar to the now discontinued Dolby Lake Processor.

 New PLM 10000Qs and were acquired to meet Spider Ranch Production's needs.
 The original stand-alone Dolby Lake Processor runs the analog and digital-management amps together and hassle-free.

 From the Dolby Lake Processor the analog snakes (already in inventory) connect to the FP amps.
 As soon as the amps are plugged in, Dante recognizes them immediately and they show up as icons in the program window on a computer.

 All the digital components of this system are on an Ethernet network.
 From the Lake Processor, CAT5 - or Ethernet cable - runs to a conventional networking 10/100-gigabit switch that can easily be found for less than \$80.

-After that, just about any other digital component or networking device can be plugged into the Above: "Literally plug it in and boom, the amps show up in software window!"
-Spider Ranch's Alex Moran shows us how easy it was to set up his new Lab. gruppen PLM amps.
-An Ethernet cable connects the switch at the top of this amplifier stack to another switch at Front of House.
-Smaller Ethernet cables connect each amp to the switch seen here.
+After that, just about any other digital component or networking device can be plugged into the switch.